llvm/torch-mlir/docs/adding_abstract_interpretation_functions.md

 guidance on debugging Torch-MLIR.

-As a last resort, you can rewrite the function using constructs that `torch-simplify-shape/dtype-functions` can handle (look at other functions for examples, sometimes it requires writing things a little awkwardly).
+As a last resort, you can rewrite the function using constructs that `torch-simplify-shape-functions` and `torch-simplify-dtype-functions` can handle (look at other functions for examples, sometimes it requires writing things a little awkwardly).